derbyjs/derby/index.md

     $ heroku login

+If not done in the login step, you may also need to upload a public key with:

+    $ heroku keys:add

 Form then on, all you have to do to get a new Derby project deployed to Heroku is initialize it as a Git repo,